Gimeitarou/WallPaperChangeViaFlashDisk/README.md

 [Codes for windows]<br>
-[There is also a version that runs on E-directry for those who want to make sure it works on Windows in a virtual environment].<br>
 <br>
 A USB disk with only a shortcut file on it.<br>
 When you run the shortcut file, the image you have chosen will be set as the wallpaper of your PC.<br>